AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 }
 ```

+### Setting the Delegate

-Then, in the scene where the InertialCamera is instantiated, set the delegate property of the camera to your object.
-Make sure to call the camera’s `didEvaluateActions()` method inside the scene's didEvaluateActions override:
+In the scene where the camera is instantiated, set the delegate property of the camera to your object, and make sure to call the camera’s `didEvaluateActions()` method:

 ```swift
 class MyScene: SKScene {